 In our work, we embrace some of the most authoritative international norms in this field, such as the International Bill of Human Rights and the core labour conventions of the International Labour Organisation.
 We are also committed to international general and sector-specific standards, such as the UN Global Compact and the UN Guiding Principles on Business and Human Rights, and the World Employment Confederation Code of Conduct and ILO Convention 181 on Private Employment Agencies.
 Several global and local policies, guidelines and programmes translate these standards into our daily business.

 As a talent advisory and solutions company, we particularly focus on the right to work, just and favourable conditions of work and associated rights, equality and non-discrimination, physical and mental health, and the right to privacy.
 We have a zero-tolerance approach to prohibited child labour, forced and bonded labour, modern slavery and human trafficking, across all our operations, business dealings and relationships.
 A key element of our commitment as a recruiter is also adherence to the principle to never charge recruitment fees and costs to job seekers.
+We continuously work to strengthen our human rights due diligence practices across our operations to ensure we are not part of or party to activities, wherever they take place, that may expose us and/or our stakeholders to unnecessary risks and impacts and that limit our ability to positively impact human rights.

 We are passionate advocates for labour market cooperation between all stakeholders and a strong voice calling for holistic social protection for all workers.
 And we respect the right to freedom of association and collective bargaining.
 Social dialogue is not only a labour right in and of itself, but also an effective way to safeguard human and labour rights per se.
 This is why we remain fully committed to engage in social dialogue: we engage in sectoral social dialogue for agency workers in numerous countries and are a partner in the European Sectoral Social Dialogue for Agency Work.
 One of the ways we engage with our colleagues is through the Adecco Group European Works Council (AEWC), which enables meaningful social dialogue between the Adecco Group management and European employees through elected employee representatives.